AJNOURI/Google-Certified-Professional-Cloud-Architect/README.md

 #### Troubleshooting section:

-I am collecting all issues I've encountered during the learning process, mainly, installing multinode openstack from scratch In the issue section, look for issues labeled Troubleshooting.
+I am collecting all issues I've encountered during the learning process.
+In the issue section, look for issues labeled Troubleshooting.
 Opened issues are still under investigation, closed are solved.

-Even though different root causes could have the same symptoms and some solutions are curcumstantial, they still gives a hint on how processes and configuration files are interconnected.